StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/gods-perfect-character/_index.md

 &emsp;Who has already saved them from their punishment,
 &emsp;By taking it upon His own shoulders.

 When unbelievers say it is not just for them to face infinite, eternal punishment for finite sins, they miss the fact that God *already judged Jesus for all their sins upon the cross*, and that people in hell are not there to punish them for their sins, but because they chose unbelief and separation from God.
-God has, out of His unfathomable grace, spared them the true consequences of their sins---Jesus bore these consequences instead, even for the most vile and unrepentant of unbelievers.
+God has, out of His unfathomable grace, spared them the true consequences of their sins—Jesus bore these consequences instead, even for the most vile and unrepentant of unbelievers.
 Nevertheless, He will let all those creatures who choose of their own will to live apart from Him have their wish.
-And an eternity apart from God---who is everything good---will be utterly miserable.
+And an eternity apart from God—who is everything good—will be utterly miserable.

 The point is that hell is not miserable on account of punishment for sins committed, but miserable on account of separation from God.

 {{% sidenote %}}
 All of this should make it clear why the idea of "levels of hell" (cf. the ["Nine Circles of Hell"](https://en.wikipedia.org/wiki/Inferno_%28Dante%29#Nine_circles_of_Hell) in Dante's [*Inferno*](https://en.wikipedia.org/wiki/Inferno_%28Dante%29)) is so problematic theologically.

-Because all people in hell are there for the same reason (unbelief)---not to punish them for their personal sins---there can be no levels of hell.
+Because all people in hell are there for the same reason (unbelief)---not to punish them for their personal sins—there can be no levels of hell.

 That people find this unpalatable ("What do you mean Hitler will be no worse off in hell than my 'nice' unbelieving neighbor?!") does not make it any less true.
-As I have said before, the cross is truly scandalous grace---and what is even more scandalous is that God gives a real offer of salvation to every single human being who has ever lived... even those who---in our opinion---actually deserve a healthy dose of eternal suffering (e.g., those who rape and murder children). *That* is how far God has gone in offering a genuine choice to all mankind.
+As I have said before, the cross is truly scandalous grace—and what is even more scandalous is that God gives a real offer of salvation to every single human being who has ever lived... even those who—in our opinion—actually deserve a healthy dose of eternal suffering (e.g., those who rape and murder children). *That* is how far God has gone in offering a genuine choice to all mankind.

 For people who still balk at this teaching (viewing it as too lenient upon the truly evil), consider Paul.
-If God made Paul (who---prior to his conversion in Acts 9---was a fierce persecutor of the Early Church) the Apostle to the Gentiles, then when you find fault with God for showing grace to sinners who you think are too evil, are you saying God made a mistake with Paul?
+If God made Paul (who—prior to his conversion in Acts 9---was a fierce persecutor of the Early Church) the Apostle to the Gentiles, then when you find fault with God for showing grace to sinners who you think are too evil, are you saying God made a mistake with Paul?
 {{% /sidenote %}}

 {{% /video-only %}}